 Quality Assurance: Bucks for Bugs

-Earn money (5 to 15 U.S. dollars via PayPal, converted into your currency) for mistakes you find on this site!
+Earn money (10 U.S. dollars eventually, via PayPal) for mistakes you find on this site!
 This website is intended to be technically and textually accurate, however the growing amount of information does not decrease the likelihood of mistakes.
 You can contribute to improve this website, and this gets rewarded.

 How Does It Work?